 A late afternoon visit to Moraine Lake provided opportunities for photography in a dramatic landscape after most tourists had departed.

-Getting there — Banff is a 90-minute drive (127km) west of Calgary.
+Getting there — Banff is a 90-minute drive (127 kilometres / 79 miles) west of Calgary.

 How to travel to Calgary